aloner-pro/Chemistry-tools/README.md

   3. Molality
   4. Molarity

-Here's how the Periodic Table looks like-
+Here's how the Periodic Table looks like after some mod-
 ![Periodic](https://github.com/aloner-pro/Chemistry-tools/blob/master/new.png?raw=true)
 This also contains the actinoids and lanthanoids.
 To see them just click on those lanthanoids and actinoids buttons.